 View Larger Map

-The historic Fire Station No. 7 and adjacent wood-frame industrial building was completely redeveloped by Venerable Development, LLC with Bremik Construction as general contractor and Emerick Architects handling the design work.
+The historic Fire Station No. 7 and adjacent wood-frame industrial building was completely redeveloped by Meritus with Bremik Construction as general contractor and Emerick Architects handling the design work.

 Completed in 1927, Fire Station No. 7 is listed in the National Register of Historic Places.
 The building’s architect was Fire Chief Lee Gray Holden, who designed 24 firehouses in Portland and Fire Station No. 7 was Holden’s last work of firehouse architecture with his retirement that year from the Portland Fire Bureau.
 The building was state-of-the art and served as the Fire Bureau’s east side headquarters for many years.